skrey/yellow-extensions/preview/README.md

 Preview plugin 0.6.2
 ====================
-Embed pages with image preview.
+Link pages with image preview.

 How do I install this?
 ----------------------